FLClab/TA-GAN/README.md

 ### Testing

-The following lines can be directly used to test with the example data and the trained models provided.
+The following lines can be directly used to test with the provided example data and the trained models.

-**Axonal rings**
+**Axonal F-actin rings**
 ```
 python3 test.py --dataroot=axons --model=TA-GAN-axons --dataset_mode=mask --epoch=1000
 ```